 Carlos Berumen began his career in games in 2002 as VP of Sales at Gamexpress, Mexico’s largest distributor.
 In 2003, Carlos opened 35 new specialty retail stores across Mexico- becoming one of the largest specialty gaming retailers in Latin America.
 A few years later, he led the company’s expansion outside of Mexico into Chile and Brazil.
 In 2010, Carlos obtained record distribution sales and profit on $140 million in revenue.
 Carlos started up operations in Miami, Colombia and Panama in 2012 to expand Gamexpress’ sales into Latin America- adding revenue of $25 million after just one year.
 Having attended Mexico’s prestigious PanAmerican Institute for High Business Direction, Carlos comes to 1080partners with the experience and relationships to make an immediate impact on your business in Latin America.
-Carlos will be managing digital and mobile sales and marketing, as well as leading efforts to improve the sales of our accessories and consumer electronics lines outside of Brazil and Mexico.
+Carlos is the architect of our Latin America focused ecommerce strategy while leading the expansion of our distribution infrastructure in Mexico City and providing strategic guidance for our expansion in other regions.

 Ernesto Peña comes to 1080partners from Gamers, one of the largest specialty video game stores in Latin America, where he supervised commercial strategies.
 There, Ernesto achieved growth of more than 50% while developing new product lines in stores and optimizing the company’s working capital.
 Previously, Ernesto was the purchasing manager for Gamexpress, which, at the time, was the largest video game and accessory distributor in Latin America.
 Previously, Ernesto worked for Nestlé in supply chain management and marketing, and before that, he worked in the purchasing department for home décor and seasonal for a large regional retailer.
 In addition to developing an in-depth knowledge of organizational products and processes for both internal and external reporting, Ernesto manages our regional Amazon business for the vendor side as well as our marketplaces.
 On top of all that, he is also in charge of developing new supplier relationships.